Stay Unique, Stay Efficient: Preserving Model Personality in Multi-Task Merging: Method

 \subsection{Extending DTS for Unseen Tasks}

+In practical deployments, merged models frequently encounter unseen tasks.
+While the base merged model can serve as a generic initialization, it does not account for task similarities, which limits its generalization performance.
+The objective here is to adaptively transfer the preserved task-specific residuals (e.g., the approximated difference vectors $\hat{\boldsymbol{d}}_n$) to novel tasks without requiring additional training data.

+To achieve this, we utilize the semantic meta-information of tasks as a training-free metric for parameter transferability.
+Unlike existing adaptation methods that rely on target-domain data to compute merging weights via gradient updates, our approach leverages semantic similarity to enable data-free generalization.

-While $\boldsymbol{\theta}_m$ can serve as a generic model for such tasks, it overlooks task similarity, which may hinder generalization performance.
-In scenarios where unseen tasks are semantically similar to seen ones, incorporating weighted task-specific information can improve transferability.
-To this end, we introduce a variant of DTS.
-For clarity, we illustrate the approach using DTS-D and the approximation-based personalized components $\hat{\mathbf{d}}_n$.
-Unlike existing methods that rely on additional training data or learnable routers to compute merging weights, our method leverages the semantic similarity of task characteristics, avoiding extra computational and storage costs.
-Specifically, taking classification tasks as an example, where class names can serve as task-specific characteristics, we encode them with a text encoder to generate embeddings that capture the semantic relationships between tasks.
+For clarity, we illustrate the approach using the DTS-D variant.
+Taking classification tasks as an example, where class names serve as task-specific characteristics, we encode them with a pretrained text encoder to generate class name embeddings.
+The task-level semantic representation is obtained by averaging the embeddings of all class names within a given task.
 For an unseen task, we compute the mean embedding $E_u$ over its class names.
-For seen tasks with embeddings $\{E_n\}_{n=1}^{N}$, we perform merging as follows:

-where $\text{cos\_sim}(\cdot, \cdot)$ denotes cosine similarity.
-The same strategy can be applied to DTS-T by substituting $\hat{\boldsymbol{d}}_n$ with $\hat{\boldsymbol{\tau}}_n$.
-For generative tasks, we treat task descriptions as task-specific characteristics and calculate the semantic similarity between tasks.
-The variant of DTS is entirely data-free and does not require access to training samples from unseen tasks, offering both flexibility and efficiency.
+Given the embeddings $\{E_n\}_{n=1}^{N}$ of the seen tasks, the dynamic merging process is formulated as: